kluu006/rshell/README.md

 Every input starting with a `-` will be passed through as a flag.

 Input without a `-` are passed through as directories.
 Multiple directories can be inputted.
-Attempting to pass a flag after a directory will not be read as a flag, but rather as a directory.
-For example, `-a ../.. ~/ -R` the `-R` will be passed through as a directory.

 **NOTE:**
 Passing in multiple valid flags of the same flag will not output an error, instead will recognize it as a flag.
 For example, `-aaaaaaRllllRaaall` is simply `-aRl`.